-This is, without a doubt, the thickest moisturiser I've ever come across.
+This is, without a doubt, the thickest moisturizer I've ever come across.
 The first time I used it, I applied it to my hands, and I was stuck for about 15 minutes while I attempted to remove it with paper towel (not even soap would cut through).
 The second time, I used it on my feet before bed (with a thick pair of socks) and elbows, and it was magic.
 It's 70 percent shea butter, so it's seriously nourishing on really dry, chapped skin.
 It's actually an ace cuticle balm, too.

 Ah Nivea, my old friend—always impressing me with your affordable skincare offerings.
 At $10 a pop, this is a great find for removing eye makeup without greasy residue.
 I like it paired with my regular micellar water to get rid of stubborn mascara and eyeliner.

 Another cult US brand that I finally got my hot little hands on, Playa is the epitome of Cali-girl hair, and I'm here for it.
 I'm not normally one for oils, but a recent shoot we did with Jen Atkin has me inspired to try a sleek bun, and this Ritual Hair Oil is the perfect addition.
-It also protects from UV, which is great if you spend a bomb on your hair colour.
+It also protects from UV, which is great if you spend a bomb on your hair color.

 Forgive me for hitting the hair product bandwagon hard right now, but there's so many amazing new launches that I'm relying on for good hair days this season, and I'm just trying to spread the good word.
 Occasionally I'll OD on styling product, and this scrub is the perfect way to remove build up and start a fresh.
 Use once a week for bouncy strands not even the weather can dampen.